 Dr. Bruno Rodriguez, DPT, CSCS: Strength, Recovery, and Physical Therapy Expert

-For most men, the better default is sauna after training because pre-workout heat stress increases core temperature and heart rate (via vasodilation), which can sap energy and reduce peak performance.
-Here’s how to time sauna for recovery and cardiovascular benefits — including when a short pre-session makes sense and how long to stay without overdoing ...
+Sauna is generally best after your workout for performance and recovery.
+For most men, pre-workout heat stress increases core temperature and heart rate (via vasodilation), which can sap energy and reduce peak performance.
+Here’s how to time sauna for recovery and cardiovascular benefits.
+This includes when a short pre-session makes sense, and how long to ...

-How long does it take for creatine to work?
-A timeline men can actually use
+How long does creatine take to work?
+A realistic timeline for men

-How long does it take for creatine to work?
-A timeline men can actually use
+How long does creatine take to work?
+A realistic timeline for men

 Dr. Bruno Rodriguez, DPT, CSCS avatar